Cross Country Skiing World Cup in Golden Valley canceled amid coronavirus concerns

 The event was expected to draw 150 internationally renowned skiers and 20,000 spectators.
 The process to create an adequate amount of snow for the cup began in November.

 The last time the world’s top Nordic ski athletes gathered to battle for the top trophy was in 2001 in Salt Lake City, Utah.
 At that time, a winter sports park was being built to host the 2002 Winter Olympics.
-Biwabik, Minnesota, played host to the cup in 1985.
+Biwabik, Minnesota, hosted to the cup in 1985.

 U.S. officials had been excited to coax the event out of its stronghold in the European mountains.
 This time, organizers were playing up the fact that the cup would take place at the 45th parallel, a latitudinal line 45 degrees north of the Earth’s equator and commonly referred to as the halfway point to the North Pole.
 Marker signs are posted along the parallel, one of which is in Theodore Wirth Park.